How do grass trimmers work?

 Adjustable shaft (handle)

-You'll need to be able to use your trimmer comfortably, ideally without having to bend.
+You'll need to be able to use your trimmer comfortably, without the need to bend constantly.
 Check the trimmer height and whether it has an adjustable shaft or telescopic handle.

-These are all features that can make using your grass trimmer that bit easier.
+These will help to make using your grass trimmer a little easier.

 This will enable you to trim your grass right up to flowers, shrubs and trees without damaging them.

 The angle of the cutting head can be changed, giving you 3 in 1 functionality to edge, trim grass and get to hard-to-reach areas.

 Easily adjust the angle of the trimmer using the foot pedal.
 No need to bend down or get your hands dirty.